-Among the many lifestyle changes you can make to prevent or treat high blood pressure, improving your diet is proven to help you control your blood pressure, lose weight, and decrease your chance of heart disease and stroke.
+Making changes to your diet is a proven way to help control high blood pressure.
+These changes can also help you lose weight and lower your chance of heart disease and stroke.

 HEART HEALTHY DIET

 Eat foods that are naturally low in fat.
 These include whole grains, fruits, and vegetables.

 The low-salt Dietary Approaches to Stop Hypertension (DASH) diet is proven to help lower blood pressure.
 Its effects on blood pressure are sometimes seen within a few weeks.